mswiseman/Moon/_posts/2021-05-21-diy-hardware.md

 ## Free and open source software
 [Back to top](#resources)

-Free and open-source software (FOSS) enable unrestrained reuse and modifaction of a software's source code.
+Free and open-source software (FOSS) enable unrestrained reuse and modification of a software's source code.
 Linux OS and Mozilla Firefox are classic examples of FOSS that enjoy widespread usage.
 There's a great list of open CAM/CNC software [here](https://www.reddit.com/r/hobbycnc/comments/aj0hu8/list_of_free_and_open_source_camcnc_software/).

 ---